 BDNF is a protein that supports and encourages the growth of new neurons and synapses, which is critical for neuroplasticity.

 One way to boost BDNF is with aerobic exercise, which includes any kind of exercise that increases your heart rate, like brisk walking or cycling.

-If mobility impairments after stroke prevent you from participating in aerobic exercise, talk to a physical or occupational therapist.
-(S)he may recommend adaptive exercise equipment that can help.
+If mobility impairments after a stroke prevent you from participating in aerobic exercise, talk to a physical or occupational therapist.
+They may recommend adaptive exercise equipment to assist you with aerobic exercise.

 Another way to boost BDNF is by eating certain foods.
-For example, omega-3s have been shown to normalize BDNF, and you can get it from salmon or chia seeds.
+For example, omega-3s have been shown to normalize BDNF, available from salmon or chia seeds.

-Neuroplasticity is aided by a protein called BDNF, which you can boost through aerobic exercise and a healthy diet.
+Neuroplasticity is aided by a protein called BDNF, which you may boost through aerobic exercise and a healthy diet.

 Finding Hope for Recovery from Stroke

-Although the brain is in a heightened state of plasticity immediately after stroke, neuroplasticity can happen at any time.
-Whether it has been a few months or a few decades since stroke, the brain is still capable of healing and rewiring.
+Although the brain is in a heightened state of plasticity immediately after stroke, neuroplasticity may be activated throughout the recovery process.
+Whether it has been a few months or a few decades since a stroke, the brain is still capable of healing and rewiring.

-Studies have shown that the brain is changing itself throughout your entire life.
-This means that recovery is never “over.”
-Whenever you begin to stimulate your brain with positive, consistent, repetitive stimulus, the brain will respond.
+Studies have shown that the brain is changing itself throughout an entire life time.
+This means that recovery is continuous.
+Whenever you stimulate your brain with positive, consistent and repetitive stimulus, the brain will respond.